Signing

 let signature_share = frost::round2::sign(&signing_package, nonces, key_package)?;

-must then be sent back to the Coordinator using
+The resulting SignatureShare must then be sent back to the Coordinator.

 In most applications, it is important that the participant must be aware of what they are signing.
 Thus the application should show the message to the participant and obtain their consent to proceed before producing the signature share.